Solo flyers on US flights can pay much more than those traveling as a pair, report finds

 Potter said he noticed the same thing was happening on “dozens” of different domestic routes on Delta, along with United Airlines and American Airlines, adding that the practice is “not widespread.”

-When approached by CNN, Delta said that the fare structures were not new to Delta or the airline industry, but declined to provide an official comment.
+When approached by CNN on Thursday, Delta said that the fare structures were not new to Delta or the airline industry, but declined to provide an official statement.

 Examples found by Thrifty Traveler included a one-way United Airlines flight from Chicago to Asheville, NC, listed as $223 for one passenger, which fell to $207 in total for two passengers, meaning that it was actually cheaper for two people to travel than a passenger going solo.